writer/writer-framework/docs/docs/backend-driven-ui.md

             ui.Text({"text": "Nobody here for now..."})
 ```

-This method also allows to clear children of a component:
+This method also allows to clear children CMCs of a component:
 ```python
 with ui.refresh_with("my-page"):
     # Empties the page
     pass
 ```

-This method works only with CMCs exclusively and doesn't allow to modify BMCs, which will raise an `UIError`.
+If a targeted component has builder-managed children, they will not be removed.
+A warning message will be recorded in the application's log for each BMC attempted to be removed.
+This does not stop the execution of the method – any remaining CMCs will still be removed.
-As well as with `find` method, it also raises a `RuntimeError` if it failes to find a referenced component.
+As well as with `find` method, it also raises a `RuntimeError` if it fails to find a referenced component.

 ### Component methods